brave/brave-wallet-docs/docs/cardano/provider-api/provider-detection.md

 Per [CIP-30](https://cips.cardano.org/cip/CIP-30), each wallet implementing the standard creates a namespaced field under the shared `window.cardano` object.
 Brave Wallet uses the namespace `brave`, so the wallet object is available at `window.cardano.brave`.

+## No provider until a wallet is created

+Starting in Brave 1.95, `window.cardano` is not injected at all until the user has created a Brave Wallet, and a site has no way to prompt them to create one.
+A missing namespace therefore means "no wallet created yet", not "not Brave" — see [restrictions for providers](/provider-availability).

 ## Synchronous detection

 ```js